WaifuPX-DG/WaifuPX/README.md

 <p align="vertical"><a href="https://paypal.me/WaifuPX"><img src="https://github.com/aha999/DonateButtons/blob/1371730702589476cbd31790685ded66857a1f08/Paypal.png" width="175"></a></p>

 WAIFUPX is an Android application free of any type of advertising, The main goal of waifupx is to provide a reliable source of high quality anime style wallpapers.
-We care about giving a smooth and visually beautiful experience in our interface.
+In a modern and simple Material You style interface .
 THANKS FOR BEING HERE!